MEATYY78/MEATYY78/README.md

 ![c216eb0d](https://github.com/user-attachments/assets/470218a1-f8f3-48c7-92a3-61d6ee5322d1) BASIC ||

-• Hello I am MEATY and you have no need to introduce yourself.
-(Get the reference please)
+• Hello I am MEATY and you have no need to introduce yourself. (reference)

 • C+H & Whisper 2 interact!